Run automations

 The ability to create and run automations is available in Base and Advanced plans.

-Click the name of an automation in the Automation section of the Incident Console.
+Click the name of an automation in the Automations section of the Incident Console.

 Fill out the form with the required details and click Submit to run the automation.